ZhanLiang06/DE_malay_news/ONE FOR ALL MANUAL.md

 ### 5. coding
 here you make changes on the files like jupyter notebook

+**Note: Everytime you working on the project, make sure you are on your branch, use `git branch` to see which branch are you currently in**

 ### 6. Now you wish to update the contents in your branch (which is commit changes)
 - `git add {files that you have made changes}`